-I had the honour of meeting Dr. Gundry in person in July 2019, just a few days shy of my 40th birthday, when we recorded The Dr. Gundry Podcast #57.
-But I always imagined we will meet over a coffee and chat about every day life.
+I had the honor of meeting Dr. Steven Gundry in person in July 2019, just a few days shy of my 40th birthday, when we recorded The Dr. Gundry Podcast #57.
+But I always imagined we will meet over a coffee and chat about everyday life.
 Well, as I am in Dallas and he is in California, a real coffee break was not possible, but Dr. G generously accepted to chat over a virtual tea (thank God for Skype).
 I am lousy when it comes to technology and a little bit old school, so I didn’t record a video, but I have the full transcript to share with you.
 I hope you will enjoy it as much as I did!

 *Photo courtesy of GundryMD